International SEO for multilingual sites

 <link rel="alternate" hreflang="ca" href="http://ca.your-ecommerce.shop/" />

-<link rel="alternate" hreflang="uk" href="http://uk.your-ecommerce.shop /" />
+<link rel="alternate" hreflang="uk" href="http://uk.your-ecommerce.shop/" />

-<link rel="canonical" href="http://www.en.your-ecommerce.shop /" />
+<link rel="canonical" href="http://www.en.your-ecommerce.shop/" />

 Summary

-Unique concept, page layout, and design
+Unique concept, page layout and design

-Taobao, on the other hand, had catered to its Chinese audience well, using a range of familiar elements, such as cute icons, flashing animations, and a chat feature that allowed prospective buyers to contact the seller.
-This shows how important it is to prioritize the user experience when planning a multilingual online shop.
-Even if you don’t plan to expand into an Asian market, this demonstrates how even small and subtle changes can decide your business’s fate in a particular country.
+Taobao, on the other hand, has catered to its Chinese audience well, using a range of familiar elements, such as cute icons, flashing animations and a chat feature that allowed prospective buyers to contact the seller.
+This shows how important it is to prioritize the user experience when planning SEO for a multilingual online shop.
+Even if you don’t plan on expanding into markets in Asia, this demonstrates how even small and subtle changes can decide your business’s fate in a particular country.

 Summary